-More boldly, I want to explore the idea that evidence of irrationality undercuts propositional justification (just as it does in standard cases of undercutting defeat, such as Red Light).
+Thus, I want to explore the idea that evidence of irrationality undercuts not only doxastic but also propositional justification (just as it does in standard cases of undercutting defeat, such as Red Light).
 Let's briefly recall the case against this contention that I set out in section 2.1.
 The thought was this: either your first-order evidence doesn't support your belief that you're an above average teacher, or it does.
 If it doesn't, there's no evidential support relation to be severed; if it does, the discovery that people tend to overestimate their teaching abilities doesn't sever this relation; the evidence of your superior skills still supports the proposition that you're above-average.
 Let's start with the latter case.
 My contention is that the argument just given rests upon an insufficiently holistic conception of evidential support.

 To bring out the relevant kind of holism, let's consider a different case.
 Take a controversial and complex political issue such as whether an increase in the minimum wage would increase unemployment.
 Let's suppose just for the sake of argument that there is some empirical data that can be seen by a qualified expert to conclusively establish that an increase in the minimum wage would not increase unemployment.
-Now suppose you put that (raw) data in front of a total non-expert who lacks the background knowledge to competently understand it and draw conclusions from it.
+Suppose, though, that you put that (raw) data in front of a total non-expert who lacks the background knowledge to competently understand it and draw conclusions from it (and without telling them the expert's evaluation of it).
 Does this person's total evidence support believing that an increase in the minimum wage would increase unemployment?
 I think not-at least not in any sense of evidential support that is tightly tied to rationality, such that this person would be irrational for failing to believe what her total evidence supports.

 What this shows, I think, is that merely having access to the empirical data that supports a conclusion in the hands of an expert doesn't suffice for your total evidence supporting that conclusion (for you).
 You also need to have the background knowledge and competence to evaluate the data and correctly figure out what it supports.
-This is the respect in which evidential support is holistic: the very
+This is the respect in which evidential support is holistic: the very same slice of evidence can have evidential significance for one person but not another, depending on their other background knowledge and capacities.
+Moreover, evidence that is what we might call an "objective indicator" of the truth of some proposition p-in the sense that it supports p from the position of someone who has all the relevant background knowledge and capacities-may fail to support p for someone who lacks that relevant background knowledge or those capacities.

-30 If the "uniqueness thesis" (White 2005) holds, this will be true whenever one's total evidence supports believing p.
-31 It might be replied that in such a case, one should take no attitude whatsoever toward p (where this is distinct from suspension; cf. Friedman 2013).
+33 It might be replied that in such a case, one should take no attitude whatsoever toward p (where this is distinct from suspension; cf. Friedman 2013).
 But while I agree that taking no attitude whatsoever toward p is possible, and that it is distinct from suspension, I don't think that taking no attitude whatsoever is a deliberative option when one is actively deliberating about whether p (as opposed to when one has never considered whether p).
 I think that if one actively deliberates about whether p and can't make up one's mind, one thereby counts as suspending judgment.